sy2002/QNICE-FPGA/doc/monitor-os.md

 * Interplay between PORE and MONITOR
 * Where the OS functions are documented (and link to some demos)
 * How to call OS functions (SYSCALL) and why to use SYSCALL
+* How VBCC and the standard C library interact with Monitor and how Monitor is a separate target (mention "machine" vs "target" in VBCC)
-* How to make new OS functions
+* How to make and to publish new OS functions (asm, VASM, VBCC)